lauraskelton/notes/resume.md

            languages).
       * tools
          * IDL compiler (Haskell).
-         * strace tools for on device debugging (Haskell and Lua).
+         * Strace tools for on device debugging (Haskell and Lua).
-         * elf manipulation tool for post build image modification (Lua).
+         * Elf manipulation tool for post build image modification (Lua).
          * IDL based component and test generation tool for rapid prototyping (Haskell + Lua).
-         * module configuration tool (Lua).
+         * Module configuration tool (Lua).
       * optimizations
-         * assembly optimizations for RPC invocations from user to kernel.
+         * Assembly optimizations for RPC invocations from user to kernel.
-         * optimized stack usage during on demand dynamic module loading.
+         * Optimized stack usage during on demand dynamic module loading.
-         * code generation optimizations for performance and stack and heap usage for the C IDL backend.
+         * Code generation optimizations for performance and stack and heap usage for the C IDL backend.
    * 2003 - 2005.
 QChat, "Push to Talk" server
-      * implemented network components using SIP/HTTP/RTP and proprietary standards (C++).
+      * Implemented network components using SIP/HTTP/RTP and proprietary standards (C++).
-      * developed high performance logging tools to handle tens of thousands of transactions per second from many networked components (C++).
+      * Developed high performance logging tools to handle tens of thousands of transactions per second from many networked components (C++).